Show All Answers

-ANSWER (b): If you do not live in a neighborhood with a Home Owners Association or live in an older neighborhood (see list below), often referred to as "charter" neighborhoods - you do not need town approval to remove a tree if it is located on a developed lot.
-These older neighborhoods are exempt since there were not approvals that required a minimum amount of landscaping.
+ANSWER (b): If you do not live in a neighborhood with a HOA, or live in an older neighborhood (see list below), often referred to as "charter" neighborhoods - you do not need town approval to remove a tree if it is located on a developed lot.
+These older neighborhoods are exempt because at the time of development, there were no requirements for a minimum amount of landscaping.
 If the property is not part of a developed subdivision, or received site plan approval with conditions related to vegetation removal, please contact Natural Resources for more information.

 The older neighborhoods are: Pine Gardens North, Pine Gardens South, East View Manor, Jupiter River Estates, Penn Park, Brentwood North, Brentwood South, Riverside Drive Park, Olympus, North Palm Beach Heights, and most streets north/south of Center Street.